 The Michigan State University Libraries are located in the Eighth Congressional District.
 The Libraries have been a depository since 1907.
 The Government Information Librarian selects a high percentage of items available (between 74 and 80 percent in recent years) and serves the needs of most patrons, both university and community, with materials held in the collection.

 Michigan State was founded in 1855 as the Agricultural College of the State of Michigan and was the prototype for 69 land-grant institutions.
-The University’s colleges include: Agriculture and Natural Resources, Arts and Letters, The Eli Broad College of Business and the Eli Broad Graduate School of Management, Communication Arts and Sciences, Education, Engineering, Human Medicine, James Madison College, Law, Lyman Briggs College, Music, Natural Science, Nursing, Osteopathic Medicine, Residential College in the Arts and Humanities, Social Science, and Veterinary Medicine.
+The University’s colleges include: Agriculture and Natural Resources, Arts and Letters, The Eli Broad College of Business and the Eli Broad Graduate School of Management, Communication Arts and Sciences, Education, Engineering, Human Medicine, International Studies, James Madison College, Law, Lyman Briggs College, Music, Natural Science, Nursing, Osteopathic Medicine, Residential College in the Arts and Humanities, Social Science, and Veterinary Medicine.

 The Eighth Congressional District incorporates Lansing and Ingham County as well as Southwest Flint and Livingston County.
 MSU shares depository responsibilities with three other libraries in the district: MSU College of Law Library, Western Michigan University Cooley Law School Library, and the Library of Michigan.

 To serve both University and community patrons, items are selected with both current use and future research in mind.
 Most items offered will be appropriate for the collection except ephemera, forms, posters, internal manuals and handbooks of no general interest, and pamphlet-type materials.

 Item selection is the responsibility of the U.S. Government Information Librarian, who may seek input from appropriate subject specialists, faculty members, or others.
 The Government Information Librarian carries out regular, ongoing review of item selections.
 The Government Information Librarian performs a zero-based review of item selection at least once every five years.